fmaste/Haskell/doc/Lambda.md

 functional model and it is based on ***function abstraction (or creation)*** and
 ***function application*** using variable binding and substitution.

+## Relevance

+Functional languages are based on Lambda Calculus which can be explained in a few words and its grammar is just 3 lines.
+Adding (a lot) of syntactic sugar on top languages based on it can be built and benefit from years of research.

 ## Alphabet

 The alphabet is the finite set of symbols which concatenate formulas.
 Or a formula is just a finite string of symbols taken from the alphabet.